Why Liquidity is important in stock market

 Why Liquidity is important

-Here is a detailed explanation Why Liquidity is important in stock market and pending liquidity
+You understand in this post is a detailed explanation Why Liquidity is important in stock market and what is pending liquidity

-In the simplest terms, liquidity is where traders and investors place their stop-loss (SL) orders.
-The market moves up and down because there are buyers and sellers.
-With every rise and fall, there are support and resistance levels.
-These are the points where stop-loss orders are concentrated.
-The market’s price will not form a new range until these stop-loss levels are triggered.
-The provided text emphasizes that liquidity is a crucial concept for traders to understand because it’s where significant market moves originate.
+i tell you In the easy way, liquidity is a where day trader and positional trader place their stop-loss (SL) orders.
+The market moves up and down because there buyers and sellers plays ups and down.
+With every ups and down, in the support and resistance levels. in this levels there are most of points stop-loss are there this called liquidity.
+The price will not to get a new range until previews stop-loss levels are triggered.

 What is Pending Liquidity?